API reference#

 .add_single()

-, i.e. applying the named computation. to the other parameters.str
+, that is, applying the named operator to the other parameters.Key

 or otherstr